Notice to Prospective Degree Program Students

 (a) English and Communications (12 units)

-ENGL101 is a required course.
+ENGL101, ENGL115, AND ENGL420 are required courses.
 Other listed courses are suggested subjects.

 (b) Humanities (9 units)